voutilad/sisu.io/content/posts/embeddings.md

 </div>
 <!--endtoc-->

-<a id="org90fbd10"></a>
+<a id="orgeb92b0e"></a>

 {{< figure src="/img/node2vec-handsketch.png" caption="Figure 1: Graph Embeddings are Magical!" >}}

 <summary>
-Departing for once from my posts involving financial fraud topics, let's take more of a functional look at an upcoming capability in the new Neo4j Graph Data Science library (v1.3) called "graph embeddings."
+Departing for once from my posting about financial fraud detection, let's take a more functional look at an upcoming capability in the new Neo4j Graph Data Science library (v1.3) called "graph embeddings."
 </summary>

-Since most machine learning and artificial intelligence applications expect someone to present them just numerical representations of the real world, some non-trivial amount of time is spent turning pictures of cats on the internet into 1's and 0's.
-You can do the same with your graphs, but there's a catch.
+Since most machine learning and artificial intelligence applications expect someone to present them just numerical representations of the real world, some non-trivial amount of time is spent turning pictures of cats on the internet into 1's and 0's. _You can do the same with your graphs, but there's a catch._

 > A disclaimer: this post was written using a pre-release of v1.3 of
 > the Graph Data Science library and some of the examples here may need